paultcochrane/blog-travis-ci-com/_posts/2015-03-09-travisci-supports-rgsoc.md

 Rails Girls Summer of Code has opened their [fundraising campaign](http://railsgirlssummerofcode.org/campaign) for 2015.

-**Please join us in supporting them help 20 sponsored students have an amazing summer, working on great
+**Please join us in helping them support 20 sponsored students have an amazing summer, working on great
 [Open Source projects](https://github.com/rails-girls-summer-of-code/projects/issues).**